Bharat Virasat-Shore Temples Mahabalipuram

 About

 The Shore Temples of Mahabalipuram are located approximately 58 kilometres from Chennai on the Coromandel Coast, of the Bay of Bengal.
 These temples were built under the reign of the Pallava rulers.
-The striking feature of these temples is that they are all carved out of rock.
+These temples are one of the oldest examples of structural temples, built with blocks of granite as opposed to rock-cut temples, in India.

-Mahabalipuram also boasts of the temple cluster known as the Pancha Rathas (Five Charriots), which like about a mile south of the Shore Temple, and a little further inland.
+Mahabalipuram also boasts of the cluster of carved monuments known as the Pancha Rathas (Five Chariots), which lie about a mile south of the Shore Temple, and a little further inland.
 These five temples are dedicated to the Pandavas - including the Dharamaraja Ratha, Arjuna Ratha, Bheema Ratha, Nakula-Sahadeve Ratha, and the Draupadi Ratha.
+All of these five are carved out of a single long (67m) stone of granite, which lies in roughly NNE-SSW direction.
+The construction of these structures was never completed, and the unfinished parts are clearly seen.
+It is likely that their design is inspired by wood constructions of temple chariots prevalent at that time.
+While the popular names of the structures are taken from the Pandavas of the Mahabharata, these names are considered to be a misrepresentation as the structures have no link to the Mahabharata epic.

 About half-a-kilometer to the west stands a complex of temples and cave temples, the most prominent feature of which is a large, open-air-bas-relief sculpture depicting the legend of Arjuna's Penance or the Descent of Ganga.
 The legend depicted in the relief is the story of the descent of the sacred river Ganges to earth from the heavens led by Bhagiratha.
 There is a large perpendicular fissure in the rock which is naturally occuring.
 This has been incorporated into the overall scene to give the impression of the Ganga descending from the head tied dreads of Shiva.
 A water tank was once located at the top of the rock, and when water was released from the tank, it created an impression of the Ganges cascading over the sculpted elements.